 However, Wahhab’s teachings had even greater influence in British India, which then included what is now India Pakistan, and Afghanistan.
 This helps explain how the Taliban defeated and humiliated America in Afghanistan.

 In 1730, Shah Waliullah, a 27 year old Muslim student from Delhi India made a pilgrimage to Mecca in Arabia.
 There, he studied with Wahhab.
 After a year of study in Arabia, Shah Waliullah brought Wahhab’s violent, intolerant teachings back to his home in India.

 Wahhab’s teachings almost immediately inspired his followers to violently attack and kill Sikhs, Buddhists, Hindus, Christian missionaries and anyone connected to the British government in India.
 Followers of Wahhab were strongest Afghanistan, then called the North-West Frontier of India.

-In the 1860’s, after one of their rebellions against the British failed, followers of Wahhab’s teachings in British India set up two large organizations.
+During the mid 1860’s, after several of their wars and rebellions against the British failed, followers of Wahhab’s teachings in British India set up two large organizations.
 One was Jamaat Ahl-i-Hadith, the Party of Tradition.
 The other was a group that set up the Darul Uloom seminary college in Deoband, India.
 Students from that schools are called Deobandis.
 God’s Terrorists: The Wahhabi Cult and the Hidden Roots of Modern Jihad – Charles Allen – Google Books

 After World War II, India was divided into separate Muslim and non-Muslim countries.
 Hindu and Buddhist majority areas remained in India.
 Muslim majority areas became what is now Pakistan and Bangladesh.